Overview of "parts work" - p. 5 of 6

 Negotiating New Subself Roles (Reassigning)

-Patient parts work disclosed that "Miss Jealousy" was really frightened that as Gretchen improved, she (the Guardian) was out of a job and would be discarded or forgotten.
+Patient parts work disclosed that "Miss Jealousy" was really frightened that as Gretchen improved, she (the Guardian) was out of a job and would be abandoned.

 Some weeks later, Debbie reported that her feelings of relationship anxiety seemed less (not gone).
 She said that her partner had noticed, and was "relieved."